 This year’s theme is ‘The Nurse and Diabetes’ and is focused on highlighting the crucial role that nurses play in supporting people living with diabetes.
 As the number of people diagnosed with the condition continues to rise around the world, the role of nurses and healthcare professionals is increasingly important.

-To find out more about World Diabetes Day, visit the website.
+To get involved with World Diabetes Day visit the Diabetes UK website.